 Conversely, as soon as large numbers of fully automated vehicles are pervading the streets, overcoming distrust will

 likely become more important.
 Since exploiting the full benefit of AVs and C-ITS technology (increased throughput,

 less congestion, etc.) demands a high ratio of automated vehicles, technology skeptics must eventually be convinced

 of the advantages.
 To deal with both under- and overtrust, researchers have proposed various strategies.
 However, it is currently unclear how all these findings can be combined together to provide trust calibration for a great variety of different users and environments.
 Clearly, methods aiming to increase and decrease trust cannot be utilized simultaneously, and further it must be determined which (if any) method can support a specific driver for accomplishing the potentially best result.

 This workshop will address contemporary issues surrounding trust in technology in the challenging and constantly changing context of autonomous vehicles.
-In particular, this workshop focuses on two main aspects: (1) appropriate definitions of trust and associated concepts in the context of autonomous driving especially regarding trust calibration in individual capabilities versus overall trust; (2) appropriate measures (qualitative and quantitative) to quantify trust in autonomous vehicles and in-vehicle experiences.
+In particular, this workshop focuses on three main aspects: (1) formulation

 Sunday, September 23